United Fire Group, Inc. (NASDAQ:UFCS) to Issue $0.16 Quarterly Dividend

 United Fire Group, Inc. (NASDAQ:UFCS – Get Rating) declared a quarterly dividend on Friday, February 24th, Zacks reports.
-Stockholders of record on Friday, March 10th will be given a dividend of 0.16 per share by the insurance provider on Friday, March 24th.
+Shareholders of record on Friday, March 10th will be paid a dividend of 0.16 per share by the insurance provider on Friday, March 24th.
 This represents a $0.64 annualized dividend and a dividend yield of 2.37%.
-The ex-dividend date of this dividend is Thursday, March 9th.
+The ex-dividend date is Thursday, March 9th.

-United Fire Group has decreased its dividend payment by an average of 21.5% annually over the last three years and has increased its dividend every year for the last 1 years.
+United Fire Group has decreased its dividend by an average of 21.5% per year over the last three years and has raised its dividend annually for the last 1 consecutive years.
 United Fire Group has a payout ratio of 27.8% meaning its dividend is sufficiently covered by earnings.
 Equities research analysts expect United Fire Group to earn $1.60 per share next year, which means the company should continue to be able to cover its $0.64 annual dividend with an expected future payout ratio of 40.0%.

 United Fire Group Stock Performance